 Default sources are mainly useful in test suites, when building many test programs each from a single source.
-For instance, in check_PROGRAMS = test1 test2 test3 AM_DEFAULT_SOURCE_EXT = .cpp test1, test2, and test3 will be built from test1.cpp, test2.cpp, and test3.cpp.
+For instance, in test1, test2, and test3 will be built from test1.cpp, test2.cpp, and test3.cpp.
 Without the last line, they will be built from test1.c, test2.c, and test3.c.